team-penny/lbl-test-project/README.md

 }
 ```

-## Additional Notes
+## Summary/Additional Notes

+To summarize, your tasks are as follows:

+1. Fix the backend API to serve the Project data in the `projects.json` file.
+2. Modify the Angular 9 project to display the Project data.

-Please do not spend a lot of time formatting the HTML to look pretty!
+Note: please do not spend a lot of time formatting the HTML to look pretty!
 A very simple display of the information will suffice.